Conrad of Offida: Biography

 During a course of missions he was giving at Bastia in Umbria, he died on 12 December 1306 at the age of about sixty-five years and was buried in that place.

 Veneration

 Fifty-six years later his remains were carried off by the Perugians and buried at San Francesco in the Oratory of San Bernardino, reposing beside those of Giles of Assisi in the choir of the cathedral at Perugia.

-Pope Pius VII in 1817 ratified the cult of Blessed Conrad.
+Pope Pius VII beatified Conrad in 1817.

 His liturgical feast is kept in the Order of Friars Minor on 19 December.